Skip to main content

 67

-Claiming before your Full Retirement Age
+Claiming Before Full Retirement Age

-If you choose to claim your Social Security retirement benefits before you reach your full retirement age, you will receive an amount less than you would if you waited until your full retirement age.
-This amount less will be proportional to the number of months left until your full retirement age (meaning, you will get a larger social security check if you start collecting at 64 instead of 62).
-Typically, if you retire at 62 (the earliest possible age), you will receive between 20 and 30 percent less than you would if you had waited until your full retirement age.
+The amount of benefits will be proportional to the number of months left until your FRA.
+For example, you would get a larger check if you wait until age 64 instead of age 62, even though you are still below FRA.
+Typically, if you retire at the earliest possible age, you will receive between 20 and 30 percent less than you would at FRA.

 Claiming at Full Retirement Age

-Claiming at Late Retirement Age
+Claiming at a Late Retirement Age

 Are You Currently Working?

-Do You Have a Spouse?
+Do You Have a Spouse or Family Members?

 What Do You Need the Money For?